SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly when the REPP request does not contain an EPP request in the
   HTTP message body.

 - `REPP-svcs`: The namespace used by the client in the EPP request message, this is equivalent to the "svcs" element in the Login command defined in [@!RFC5730, section 2.9.1.1].
-The client MUST use this header if the media type of the message body content requires the server to know what namespaces are used.
-Such as is the case for XML-based request messages.
+The client MUST use this header if the media type of the request or response message body content requires the server to know what namespaces to use.
+Such as is the case for XML-based request and response messages.
 The header value MAY contain multiple comma separated namespaces.
     <!--TODO issue #31: do we add all namespaces to this header, also for extensions or do we need another header for extension -->

 - `REPP-authInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
 If the authorization is linked to a contact object then the client MUST NOT use this header.